 Roald Dahl’s Matilda — The Musical – 18 Oct 2011 to 24 May 2020 – Roald Dahl's "Matilda" tells the story of a child who rebels against the grown-ups when she discovers her amazing powers.

-Look for more children’s events happening in April
+Look for more children’s events taking place in June

 |Theatre shows in June|

 |Theatre shows in August|